Azure-Samples/streaming-at-scale/cosmos-db/README.md

 ## Created resources

-The script will create the followin resources:
+The script will create the following resources:

 * **Azure Container Instances** to host [Locust](https://locust.io/) Load Test Clients: by default two Locust client will be created, generating a load of 1000 events/second
-* **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clientss
+* **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clients
 * **Azure Function**: to process data incoming from Event Hubs as a stream
 * **Application Insight**: to monitor Azure Function performances
 * **Cosmos DB** Server, Database and Collection: to store and serve processed data